oconnor663/jacko.io/posts/snooze.md

 [^stream_fault]: Contrast this example with the `stream::once` example above.
-    There we were "at fault" for snoozing the stream in between yield points, but here our program is trying its best to drive the stream to a yield point.
-The real `foo` snoozer is actually `FuturesUnordered` itself!
+    There we were "at fault" for snoozing the stream in between yield points, but here our program faithfully drives `FuturesUnordered` to a yield point, and it still snoozes the other `foo` internally.

 ```rust
 LINK: Playground ## playground://snooze_playground/foo_unordered.rs